Leader’s Blog – Cllr Bridget Smith

 I am really pleased that £215,000 of Combined Authority funding was awarded to help deliver five new affordable homes at Meldreth yesterday.

 A total of £100 million was secured as part of the devolution deal for more affordable homes and every single one is much needed.
 In Meldreth alone, which is a relatively small village, a housing needs assessment showed 45 people or families needed an affordable home.
 This is one example of why housing that is truly affordable to live in is one of our top priorities as a Council.

 Although five homes may seem a small amount, it is another step in the right direction and in this case they might not have been possible without the cash boost.
 The acute need for truly affordable housing is one of the reasons we have doubled the rate we are bringing forward new Council houses each year from 35 to 70.
 And we want to do even more to support those on our waiting list and the hidden homelessness.
 I say hidden homelessness as we know there are people sofa surfing and living with their parents or a family member when the reality is that they are in great need of their own home.

 Tuesday 1 October 2019: Biggest iceberg for 50 years is warning

-The BBC news article published yesterday about the biggest iceberg breaking off for 50 years is shocking reading. is shocking reading.
+The BBC news article, published yesterday, about the biggest iceberg breaking off for 50 years is shocking reading.
 It is almost the size of the Isle of Skye.

 This demonstrates why it is so important that we all think about the environment and protect and improve it for our children and their children's children.